-Eligible programs of study must begin after July 1, 2022, but no later than June 30,2023.
-Note: disbursement of money awarded for the 2023 fellowship occurs March 2023.
+Eligible programs of study must begin after July 1, 2023, but no later than June 30,2024.
+Note: Applicants in their last year of their Masters or PhD program are not eligible for this fellowship as the disbursement of money awarded for the 2024 fellowship occurs in the spring of 2024.

 Funds will be deposited with the grant recipient’s professional corporation, university or hospital department.
 Use of funds must respect the spirit of the Fellowship that seeks to support the conduct of research (e.g. tuition, salary support to protect time for research, research staff support, presentation of findings etc.).

 A financial statement prepared by a third-party administrator is expected upon completion of the Fellowship.

 Applicants must be Canadian citizens or permanent residents, as well as Royal College Fellows or residents registered in a program accredited by the Royal College.
 They must also demonstrate registration (full- or part-time) in a master’s-level or PhD-level university program in education, or a subject field or program of study closely related to medical education.
 On-line programs of study are eligible.

 Applicants must provide a letter of support from a Canadian faculty of medicine.
 Residents require a letter of support from their Royal College residency program director indicating that the program director has approved the resident’s intended course of study in education.

 This fellowship funding is for up to two years of study.
 Applicants may reapply for up to an additional two years of funding (PhD program).
 Repeat or renewal applications will be considered on a competitive basis along with all other applications received in the same year and will require an outline of the progress of the previous year’s work.